climatepolicyradar/navigator-backend/docs/api/search.md

 ##### family_date

-The date the family of documents was published, this is from the corresponding “Passed/Approved” event for this family.
+The date the family of documents was published, this date is found by looking for the date associated with the datetime_event_name value from the event taxonomy for this family (e.g., Passed/Approved, Project Approved or Concept Approved).

 ##### family_last_updated_date